e18e/e18e/docs/docs/publishing.md

 It is important to keep your GitHub actions up to date, and always reference them using a full-length commit SHA.

-To assist with this, you can use the [`actions-up`](https://github.com/azat-io/actions-up) CLI.
+To assist with switching to using full-length commit SHAs, you can use the [`actions-up`](https://github.com/azat-io/actions-up) CLI.

-For example, to update and pin your existing actions:

 ```bash
 npx actions-up
 ```

 This will update your workflow files to use the latest commit SHA for each action.

+Once you've made the switch, you can then use dependabot, renovate or `actions-up` itself to keep your actions up to date.

 ### Linting workflows for issues and vulnerabilities